pulsarf/waterfall/README.md

 --whitelist_sni [DOMAIN] - Add certain SNI domain in whitelist.
 Whitelist is disabled by default when not specified.

 --packet_hop [U8] - Applies all traffic modifications only to specific number of packets.
---split_record_sni - Tampers all TLS segments with SNI, creating a new record in between of the SNI.

 --http_host_cmix - Mix Host header case in HTTP --http_host_rmspace - Remove space after Host: header in HTTP